cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/getting-started/provision-controller.md

 ## Create a CloudBees CI Managed Controller (Jenkins instance)

+The **Create Team** job will provision a CloudBees CI **managed controller** that will be named after the GitHub Organization id (the name as all lowercase and spaced replaced with dashes as it appears in the URL for your GitHub Organization).
+The job will also create several GitHub repositories in your workshop GitHub Organization.

 1. Click on the **Create Team** link near the top of the page. ![Create Team](create-team-link.png?width=70pc)
 2. Fill out the form and click the **Build** button. ![Create Team form](create-team-form.png?width=70pc)
 3. After the **Create Team** setup job completes you should see the following repositories forked into the GitHub Organization.